 What is 5G Standalone?

 5G Standalone (also known as 5G SA), is a standalone 5G network.
 What does that mean?
-Well, right now the UK’s 5G networks are Non-Standalone, meaning that while they use a 5G Radio Access Network (RAN) including 5G masts and 5G frequencies, the core of the network is largely the same as it was during the days of 4G.
+Well, right now most of the UK’s 5G networks are Non-Standalone, meaning that while they use a 5G Radio Access Network (RAN) including 5G masts and 5G frequencies, the core of the network is largely the same as it was during the days of 4G.

 With 5G Standalone, there’s a 5G core as well – in other words the whole network has been upgraded with 5G-era technology, rather than using a mix of 5G and 4G tech.